ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ## Running Apriltag Trackers

 You can now run Start_ApriltagTrackers.bat!
+If you cant find it, make sure you downloaded the correct files from the releases tab.
 The first time you launch it, you may see a black console window for a few seconds.
 Below is a quick guide on what the buttons and parameters do.

 ### Camera tab